vlad-pbr/sensor-monitoring/README.md

 The default configuration will send sensor alerts as e-mail to a local SMTP server which can be started using `python -m smtpd -c DebuggingServer -n localhost:1025`.

-Tests can be executed via `python -m unittest`
+Tests can be executed via `python -m unittest discover -s test`